philipturner/transimpedance-amplifier/README.md

 | Copper          | 110-128 GPa | 8.96 g/mL | 3500&ndash;3800 m/s |

 It might be valid to just use the material parameters for aluminum, which I used in previous eigenfrequency simulations.
 Not messing with multi-material FEM simulations, which are a pain to set up and seem to break the FEM simulator for eigenfrequency.

+I am using the Aluminum-Generic default in FreeCAD, which sets the Young's modulus to 70 GPa.